tremaynerod/slush-react-quick-kit/README.md

 <br/>
 npm start -> start up a webpack server with hot-reloading and browser-sync intergration<br/>
 <br/>
-npm add-component -> add boilerplate in main/app for a new component<br/>
+npm run add-component -> add boilerplate in main/app for a new component<br/>
 <br/>
-npm debug -> start up the server in dev mode to enable redux-devtools<br/>
+npm run debug -> start up the server in dev mode to enable redux-devtools<br/>
 <br/>
 npm run build -> builds a bundle.js for exporting component<br/>
 <br/>